crucial-project/examples/mandelbrot/README.md

 Before building the example, you have to apply some configurations:
 * Configure [Crucial executor](https://github.com/crucial-project/executor) at
-  kmeans/src/main/resources/config.properties.
+  mandelbrot/src/main/resources/config.properties.
-* Edit `crucial.examples.kmeans.aws.objectsCr.Main` and configure the IP and port of the Crucial DSO server.
-You have also to specify the number of data points in each file partition (`DATAPOINTS_PER_FILE`).
+* Edit `crucial.examples.mandelbrot.Mandelbrot` and configure the IP and port of the Crucial DSO server.
-* Edit `crucial.examples.kmeans.aws.objectsCr.S3Reader` and specify the
-  `S3_BUCKET` that contains the data and the `fileName` prefix of the dataset.
-* Edit `kmeans/pom.xml` and configure the following fields:
+* Edit `mandelbrot/pom.xml` and configure the following fields:
   * `lambda.awsAccountId`
   * `lambda.roleName`: the previously created IAM role
   * `lambda.functionName`: without a suffix (e.g. `CloudThread`)